informaticon/lib.cpp.base.pbni-framework/README.md

  - Inf::PBObject

 ### Errors
 You can call errors from inside C++ using throw.
-There is a PowerBuilder style exception called PBNI_Exception.
+There is a PowerBuilder style exception called Inf::PBNI_Exception.
 It has a key value store and automatically creates a stacktrace using boost.
 Heres a list of exceptions that are thrown by the framework:

- - PBNI_IndexOutOfBounds
+ - Inf::PBNI_IndexOutOfBounds
- - PBNI_NullPointerException
+ - Inf::PBNI_NullPointerException
- - PBNI_InvalidFieldException
+ - Inf::PBNI_InvalidFieldException
- - PBNI_IncorrectArgumentsException
+ - Inf::PBNI_IncorrectArgumentsException
- - PBNI_PowerBuilderException
+ - Inf::PBNI_PowerBuilderException

-You can create your own by extending PBNI_Exception.
+You can create your own by extending Inf::PBNI_Exception.

 ### Variable handling
 Complex PowerBuilder variables get deleted once the functino call ends.
 If you want to store a value into a member variable, you need to copy it over to your own memory.
 There are alternatives for some types.
 For PBObjects, you can use m_Session->AddGlobalRef(), just make sure to m_Session->RemoveGlobalRef(), once you are done using it.
-With PBArrays you can do m_Session->AcquireArrayItemValue() and m_Session->ReleaseArrayItemValue() respectively.
+With PBArrays you can do m_Session->AcquireArrayItemValue() and m_Session->ReleaseArrayItemValue() respectively. \

+To access global variables, use ``m_Session->GetGlobalVarID();`` and ``m_Session->Get<Type>GlobalVar();`` then you can instantiate and Inf::PB<Type> using the returne PowerBuilder type.

 ### Example
-Check out [this](https://github.com/informaticon/div.cpp.miw.pbni-framework-example) repository to see a complete example.
+Check out [this repository](https://github.com/informaticon/div.cpp.miw.pbni-framework-example) for a complete example.